jmucchiello/stacklands-enemydifficulty/README.md

 ## Future Plans
 I've been asked if this mod would add special attacks to the enemies.
 I have not done this and won't unless there are many requests for such a modification.

-# Challenge Mods
-This mod is part of my series of mods that allow you to control the difficulty of the game.
-Try these other mods for increased control.

-* [Can't Stop](https://steamcommunity.com/sharedfiles/filedetails/?id=3047503037) - Want to Pause the game?
-You can't. (coming soon)
-* [Enemy Difficulty](https://steamcommunity.com/sharedfiles/filedetails/?id=3044524742) - Change the power of all spawned enemies.
-(This Mod)
-* [Spawn Control](https://steamcommunity.com/sharedfiles/filedetails/?id=3044203151) - Control when and how often end of moon events happen (coming soon)
-* [Strict Mode](https://steamcommunity.com/sharedfiles/filedetails/?id=3026405806) - Card stacks will not perform their recipes unless you have already discovered the idea that explains the recipe.
-(Available now)

-Future mods in this series:

-* Cursed Worlds Extras - Modify the difficulty of various aspects of the Spirit World DLC and other stuff. (coming later)
-* Peaceful Mode Toggle - Turn Peaceful Mode on and off without starting a new game. (coming later)
-* Timekeeper Mod - Keep track of how long you play the game in each save. (coming sooner or later)